USMLE Preparation for Indian Students: 2026

 What is the Test Format in the USMLE?

 The United States Medical Licensing Examination (USMLE) is a three-tier examination for medical licensure in the United States sponsored by (FSMB), the Federation of State Medical Boards, and (NBME), the National Board of Medical Examiners.
+It is mostly MCQ based exam with CCS cases component in Step 3.

 The USMLE preparation designed for Indian students evaluates a physician’s capability to apply knowledge, concepts, and principles and exhibit essential patient-focused skills critical in health and disease.